catspeed-cc/tew-829dru-goldrepo/README.md

 Should the JSON look correct (has both entries if there are two) and there are all bin files present (with different names is ok) then you completed a "round trip".

-The files are ready for insertion into your dev environment and built into the image.
+The files are ready for insertion into your dev environment and to be built into the image.
 ```